XBM (X BitMap) is a format for encoding black and white images.

 0x00, 0xe0, 0xff, 0xff, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00};

-Save these lines into a file gs_l.xbm in your current directory if order to make the following demo work.
+Save these lines into a file gs_l.xbm in your current directory if order to

 (This file is also included in the tarball referenced in the main web page.)

-You can see that an xbm file is in fact a C include file.
-It specifies the the dimensions of the image, and an array of chars encoding a sequence of 0/1 bits.
+It specifies the the dimensions of the image, and an array of chars encoding a

-The bitmap parameter
+The type of the bitmap

-Email: Francois dot Thomasset at inria dot fr
+Francois dot Thomasset at inria dot fr